DevOrDie-DevPirates/.github/profile/README.md

 ## Project Overview 🌀
 In the world of Asgard, storms don’t just happen—they’re summoned.
 But even the mighty Thor knows the importance of predicting the skies! **Thor's Weather Watch** is a real-time weather platform crafted to help users stay a step ahead of any looming storm, rain, or shine.

-> “Whether you’re preparing for a sunny day in Asgard or a downpour on Midgard, this platform ensures you have the latest weather data at your fingertips.
-Don’t let the weather catch you off guard—plan your day like a god.”
+Whether you’re preparing for a sunny day in Asgard or a downpour on Midgard, this platform ensures you have the latest weather data at your fingertips.
+Don’t let the weather catch you off guard—plan your day like a god.
+> 🌐 **Abstract**: Dive deeper into our concept [here](https://drive.google.com/file/d/1CTym_GeuDNFED6ebw4joVjzrkDg3Pd4u/view?usp=sharing)

 ---